withastro/astro.build/src/pages/blog/community-day.md

 If you found this post interesting, consider sponsoring Astro.
 We welcome individual contributions, but really encourage corporate sponsorship if at all possible.
 Check out our Open Collective to learn more.

 If you have ideas about open source sustainability or are just interested in discussing the topic more, please reach out on Discord.
 Feel free to start a conversation or make a suggestion to us in our #suggestions channel.

+---

+[1] This number may be out of date.
+I last checked back in 2019, based on the list of 1000 most downloaded packages, based on download count, and checked each one for a funding source of any kind.
+80% of those 1000 packages did not list a funding source.